cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 ##<a id='run-utility'></a>Run a Standalone Utility at Deployment ##
 You can run an application-related utility by invoking it at the time you push the application.
-One use case for this capability is database creation and migration.
-If you are going to run a database application to Cloud Foundry, you need to create and populate the database.
+One use case for this capability is database creation and migration.If you are going to run a database application to Cloud Foundry, you need to create and populate the database.
 Similarly, when the database schema changes you will need to update or migrate the database accordingly.

 ###<a id='custom-start'></a>Specify a Custom Start Command ###